cmu-snap/net_measure-testbed/README.md

+# Note:
+The Kathara framework migration is currently located in the directory kathara-tests/basic-test.
+Running the function setup_topology() in setup.py reads the topology specified in topology_config.py and builds it.
 # Docker Telemetry Testbed
 This project provides a framework to set up arbitrary network topologies of Docker containers and run user defined experiments for data collection on these networks.